 It can highly improve management of a sales team by knowing how to measure sales effectiveness.
-You won’t have the information needed to make the minor adjustments which will help you to increase your sales if you don’t know what the individuals are doing well and where the areas for improvement are needed.
+You won’t have the information needed to make the minor adjustments that will help you to increase your sales if you don’t know what the individuals are doing well and where the areas for improvement are needed.
 The following are six areas to focus on when measuring sales effectiveness.

 1. Sales Revenue